• Home

 • Participant Ages

-• Mothers can babywear infants if/when they are teaching in another classroom.
+• Mothers can babywear/hold infants if/when they are teaching or assigned to a classroom.

 • Meeting Day & Time